ajpage74/terraform-foundations-azure/AZURE.md

 git pull
 ```

-NOTE: Advanced git users run `git fetch` and `git pull` often to ensure that they have the latest changes to the codebase.
+Note: Advanced git users run `git fetch` and `git pull` often to ensure that they have the latest changes to the codebase.

 ### **Exercise 5:** Git Log
 You can output the log for your Git repository with the `git log` command.
 Try it now.